parhamzare701/parhamzare701/README.md

 - 👯 I’m looking to collaborate on ...
 JavaScript
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-[Twitter account] (https://twitter.com/parhamzare701)
+[Twitter](https://twitter.com/parhamzare701)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... 😀
 -->